 Originally Published: January 6, 1995 - Last Updated / Reviewed On: April 29, 2015

 Dear Losing it,

 Are you feeling like it's hair today, gone tomorrow?
 No matter what the cause, hair loss can be stressful.
 Most people lose 50 to 100 hairs a day.
 When the rate of shedding exceeds that of the rate of growth, hair thinning may be noticeable.
 Some types of hair loss may occur in reaction to stressful situations, though there may be other causes as well, such as diet.
 Or, your hair may simply be following its normal growth/rest cycle.
 The growth phase of this cycle (anagen) can last for two to three years, followed by a three to four month rest period (telogen).
 Typically, during the growth phase your hair will grow about half an inch per month and during the rest phase you may notice more hair loss than usual.

 If you feel that hair loss is affecting your life, you may want to discuss this with a health care provider, who can determine what's going on.
-If you are a student at Columbia, you can make an appointment to see a health care provider by either calling x4-2284 or visiting Open Communicator.
-You can also see any provider from Counseling and Psychological Services by calling x4-2878 to make an appointment to discuss coping with stress.
+You can also contact a counselor, or other mental health professional, to make an appointment to discuss coping with stress.
 For more information about different types of hair loss, you can visit the American Hair Loss Association website.